 In the worst case scenario such as Squaresoft releases on the PS1 and PS2 and basically every 8-bit and 16-bit game ever, both of those telltale signs of a low-effort conversion were present and accounted for!
 The games were still playable despite the lazy PAL conversion, of course, and for most of us PAL users back then this was just a fact of life we had to deal with… on top of waiting several months or even years for the conversion, naturally, just to rub it in a bit more.
 That is, if the games even got PAL releases in the first place.
 RPGs in particular often stayed in Japan and America because nobody wanted to translate them into several European languages.

-Oh, and then there were the games that got censored because Germany (and to a lesser extent, the UK) has traditionally been kind of iffy on that whole video game violence thing.
-Before the PS2 era when Germany and Australia started to get their own toned-down versions of violent games while the rest of the PAL region received the content mostly intact (even during that time, some titles such as God of War and the Xbox reboot of Ninja Gaiden were censored somewhat), publishers rarely bothered to release multiple versions of a game for different PAL countries.
-So, for example, we got Probotector instead of Contra since shooting human enemies was a no-no back in those days.
-The UK also had problems with media depicting ninjas, so the PAL releases of NES Ninja Gaiden and its sequels were called Shadow Warriors.
+Oh, and then there were the games that got censored because Germany in particular has traditionally been kind of iffy on that whole video game violence thing.
+Germany was one of the largest markets in the PAL region, and publishers rarely bothered to release multiple PAL versions of their games which meant everyone would be stuck with the cut-down German releases.
+For example, we got Probotector instead of Contra since Germany wasn’t too keen on shooting human enemies.
+The UK had their issues with certain types of violent content, but also had problems with media depicting ninjas so the PAL releases of NES Ninja Gaiden and its sequels were called Shadow Warriors.
 Can’t forget the Teenage Mutant Hero Turtles, either.

-You could theoretically import an NTSC console and games (and there definitely was a small niche market for import consoles and games at the time) and use those with a step-down voltage transformer, but 60 Hz support was still rather uncommon on European TV sets in those days.
+You could theoretically import an NTSC console and games (and there definitely was a small niche market for import consoles and games at the time, as well as adapters and mods that would allow you to play games from multiple regions) and use those with a step-down voltage transformer, but 60 Hz support was still rather uncommon on European TV sets in those days.
 It wouldn’t really be until around 2001-2005 that most TVs would have support for both 50 and 60 Hz in the PAL region, and during that time you could also play certain games using a video mode known as PAL-60.
 This was a hybrid mode featuring the NTSC resolution and refresh rate along with PAL color, and it was kind of fantastic at the time.

-Sadly, not every game supported PAL-60, and those that did generally had the option to switch between 50 and 60 Hz at bootup.
+Sadly, not every game supported PAL-60.
+Those that did generally had the option to switch between 50 and 60 Hz at bootup, although sometimes you had to hold down a button on the controller to access the option.
 The Xbox had PAL-60 as a system option instead, and games that didn’t support it were forced to run in 50 Hz mode.
 In this era, many games that could run at progressive resolutions (480p and up) on NTSC systems only supported the interlaced 480i/576i resolutions in the PAL region, as the developers usually removed the progressive scan toggle altogether from PAL games.

 Hold on, what’s this “interlaced” and “progressive” stuff, you ask?
 It’s not that complicated once you get the basic idea, really, so let’s start off by explaining how interlaced video works.
 On CRT displays, the video signal consists of two rapidly flickering “fields” alternating between the odd and even lines of each frame.
-This technique was often used in video games to attain improved frame (or field) rates at the cost of image quality.
 Modern HDTVs combine the interlaced fields into one frame in a process called deinterlacing, which may cause some additional lag but generally works quite well.
+In addition, a technique called field rendering was often used in video games to attain improved frame (or field) rates at the cost of image quality, especially in the PS2 era.

 Progressive scan, on the other hand, draws every line of each frame in sequence, delivering a sharper, more solid and less flickery image.
 480p and 576p are considered “enhanced definition” resolutions, and can be used on 6th generation (PS2 era) consoles via component video on an EDTV or HDTV.
 Of course, HD resolutions aside from 1080i are progressive as well.